-avoided using tap water for drinking because of the taste and other aesthetic values 13 lead uranium arsenic selenium
+avoided using tap water for drinking because of the taste and other aesthetic values

 The common issues identified are usually associated with the aesthetic or taste of the water.
 Regular maintenance and improvement of the water treatment and/or delivery system need to be implemented to improve the quality of the drinking water supply.
 Some First Nation communities need to continue flushing their water before use to reduce the lead levels.
 Lead pipes need to be replaced in households with elevated lead levels in drinking water.